-A digital workspace is an integrated technology framework that centralizes the management of applications, data and endpoints and provides users with self-service, out-of-the-box experiences that scale across platforms, locations and device ownership models.
-Sometimes referred to as virtual workspaces, digital workspaces bring all of a user's resources, such as operating systems (OS), files and apps, into one place and deliver a cloud-based console that allows IT professionals to manage all those resources under one roof.
+A digital workspace is an integrated technology framework that centralizes the management of an enterprise's applications, data and endpoints, allowing employees to collaborate and work remotely.
+It provides users with self-service, out-of-the-box experiences that scale across platforms, locations and device ownership models, allowing them to work in a digital workplace.
+Sometimes referred to as virtual workspaces, digital workspaces bring all of a user's resources -- such as operating systems (OSes), files and apps -- into one place and deliver a cloud-based console that allows IT professionals to manage all those resources under one roof.

 Designed to provide a unified and secure experience for IT professionals and end users, digital workspaces simplify and centralize the overall management of tools, applications and devices.
-Digital workspaces also provide secure remote access to the end user because data remains secure either in the data center, cloud or on the endpoint devices.
+Digital workspaces also provide secure remote access to the end user because data is protected either in the data center, the cloud or on the endpoint devices.

 Additionally, the delivery of resources through a workspace environment means the endpoints workers use to access resources matter less, which makes for a more consistent user experience.
-Plus, these platforms help IT teams provide capabilities such as single sign-on (SSO) for identity authentication and secure file-sharing across an organization's endpoints.
+Plus, the digital workspace platform helps IT teams provide capabilities such as single sign-on (SSO) for identity authentication and secure file-sharing across an organization's endpoints.

 Digital workspace tools